 Learn Irish with lessons that teach you to speak confidently.
-Start learning Irish with Rosetta Stone.Try Our Free Demo
+Start learning Irish with Rosetta Stone.Try our Free Trial

 Learning Irish will help you gain insight into a culture steeped in history, folklore, and artistic traditions that stretch back to the Gaels.
 The culture of Ireland includes long-standing customs and traditions, traditional Irish music, art, Literature, folklore, cuisine and, of course, the Irish language.

 The Decline of Irish Language and a Revival

 The Irish language was gradually replaced by English in many parts of Ireland between the 17th and 20th centuries.
 Famine and migration led to its further decline.
 When the Republic of Ireland was founded in 1922, Irish was adopted along with English as an official language, and the government and civil service became officially bilingual.
 Irish terms were also adopted for public figures and some organizations, for example, Garda (Police), Taoiseach (Prime Minister), Dáil (Parliament).

 Irish is represented by several traditional dialects and by various urban Irish varieties.
 Differences between the dialects are audible in stress, intonation, word choice, and the structural arrangement of sentences.
 In Ireland there are three key dialects.
 These major dialects coincide roughly with the provinces of Munster (Cúige Mumhan) in the south, Connacht (Cúige Chonnacht) in the west, and Ulster (Cúige Uladh) in the north.
 Rosetta Stone teaches standard Irish (an Caighdeán Oifigiúil), which is often described as a mixture of all three dialects.